 Two Common Causes of Fatigue and Depression

 As a doctor, one of the most common complaints that patients present with is fatigue and low mood.
-And it still surprises me how often the common causes of fatigue are not fully evaluated.
+In these cases, it still surprises me how often the common causes of fatigue and depression are not fully evaluated.
 It is well known that iron deficiency and hypothyroidism can both cause fatigue and depression and should be standard rule-outs for anyone struggling with fatigue, especially when combined with mental health symptoms (Chen 2013, Duntas 2013).

 Iron is a nutrient necessary for the creation of hemoglobin, a metal containing protein.
 Hemoglobin carries oxygen in the bloodstream to tissues for effective energy production.
-If iron levels are deficient, we can’t produce enough hemoglobin and our red blood cells are smaller.
-Common symptoms of iron deficiency include fatigue, feeling winded when exercising, restless leg syndrome and pica–a desire to eat dirt or other inedible objects (Miller 2013).
+Common symptoms of iron deficiency include fatigue, feeling winded when exercising, restless leg syndrome and pica, a desire to eat dirt or other inedible objects (Miller 2013).

 Iron deficiency appears to contribute to both fatigue and mental health issues.
 A recent analysis in Taiwan showed that children and adolescents with iron deficiency anemia were (Chen 2013):